top of page

 Bio

-For more than 25 years, Frederick has been the linchpin behind countless lateral moves of associates, partners, groups and entire law firms.
-His insights have graced platforms like Forbes, Bloomberg Law, and American Lawyer Magazine.
-He currently writes the "Shelton Shares" column for Attorney at Law magazine.
+His insights have graced platforms like Success Magazine, Forbes, Bloomberg Law, and American Lawyer Magazine.
+Frederick writes the "Shelton Shares" column for Attorney at Law magazine.

 A Journey from Adversity to Inspiration